tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/00_Galaxy_introduction.md

 - Our Galaxy server runs on the HPC cluster, storing data on HPC drives and using compute nodes and Slurm scheduler to run user jobs
 - In practice, this means that Tufts users have more resources on Tufts' Galaxy compared to public servers
-- More information on getting access to Tufts Galaxy can be found on our [website](https://it.tufts.edu/research-technology/bioinformatics/tufts-galaxy)
+- More information on getting access to Tufts Galaxy can be found on the [Research Technology website](https://it.tufts.edu/research-technology/bioinformatics/tufts-galaxy)

 <img src="../img/galaxy_hpc.png" width="700">